 Risks and complications

-- negative interaction with certain medications, including Viagra and blood pressure medications
+including sildenafil(Viagra) and blood pressure medications

 For people who do not eat meat, plant-based proteins that contain L-arginine include lentils, chickpeas, peanuts, pumpkin seeds, and soybeans.